i30817/libretrofuzz/README.rst

   --rmspaces            Instead of uniquifying spaces in normalization, remove
                         them, some playlists do not have spaces in the labels.
   --before TEXT         Use only the part of the label before TEXT to match.
-                        TEXT may not be inside of a parenthesis of any kind.
-                        Implies --no-meta, disables --hack, and may cause false positives but some labels do not have traditional separators.
+                        TEXT may not be inside of a parenthesis of any kind, may cause false positives but some labels do not have traditional separators.
+Forces metadata to be ignored.
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.